TJFadness/Reddit-Photon-CSS/README.md

-# Reddit-Photon-CSS
+# PhotonCSS for subreddits

-A Photon-inspired subreddit stylesheet for /r/Firefox, /r/Mozilla, and more
+A Photon-inspired subreddit stylesheet for /r/Firefox, /r/Mozilla, and more.